• Skip to primary navigation

 Pack your own.

-Whenever possible, we pack food for the road.
 Yes, it takes a little extra planning and effort, but it’s absolutely worth it!
-When I saw what a box of graham crackers sells for far from home, I was more than convinced that porting in your own food is worth the pain.
+When I saw a box of graham crackers selling for $15 in Mammoth, I was more than convinced that saving on road trip food is more than worth the effort.

 Even for foreign travel, packing a few snacks for the plane helps stave off hunger and protects us from astronomical airport prices.

-Whether I pack food or not, I do pack essential picnic supplies, such as cutting boards, dishwashing liquid and sponge, kitchen towel, etc. For this trip, we purchased reusable plastic plates, cups, and bowls as well as a soft-sided cooler because I forgot ours at the last minute.
+Whether I pack food or not, I always pack a picnic kit, including cutting boards, knife, dishwashing liquid and sponge, kitchen towel, etc. When possible I also pack or buy in country reusable plastic plates, cups, and bowls as well as a soft-sided cooler.

 Cook your own.